JYC-L/open-tennis-court-vancouver/README.md

 The following stretch goals will **not** be implemented by M5:

 - Multi-page tennis lessons directory with filtering - **Dropped** (Scope too large for remaining timeline)
-- Multi-page tennis events directory with filtering - **Dropped** (Scope too large for remaining timeline)
+- Multi-page tennis events directory with filtering - **Dropped** (No stable data source; Scope too large for remaining timeline)
-- Google OAuth user authentication and profiles - **Dropped** (Scope too large for remaining timeline)
+- Google OAuth user authentication and profiles - **Dropped** (No real user need; Scope too large for remaining timeline)

 ## Non-Trivial Elements